gpratte/texastoc-server-v5/README.md

 texastoc-v5-mysql-image   latest
 ```

-Bring up both the mysql and server containers
+Bring up both the mysql and server containers which will populate the season with games.

 * `docker compose -f docker-compose-server-mysql-populate.yml up -d`